su2code/su2code.github.io/_docs_v7/Solver-Setup.md

 Three different types of mathematical problems can be solved in SU2.
 The type of problem to be solved is specified on the config file by the `MATH_PROBLEM` field.
 The three options are:
 `DIRECT`: Also referred to as primal, this is the default when SU2_CFD or SU2_DEF are used.
 `DISCRETE_ADJOINT`: A discrete adjoint methodology based on Automatic Differentiation, available for most solvers.
-`CONTINUOUS_ADJOINT`: a continuous adjoint methodology based on Automatic Differentiation.
+`CONTINUOUS_ADJOINT`: A hand-derived continuous adjoint methodology available only for compressible flows.

 See the [Software Components](/docs_v7/Software-Components/) documentation to determine which software module is required for each problem.